 - You may also display impulsivity in other ways: reckless driving, frequent, unprotected sexual encounters, substance abuse, self-harm, or anorexia/bulimia/binge-eating, etc.

-- Suicidal ideation: if your symptoms become severe enough, you may begin to wish for your own death as a means of escape from negative emotions and anxiety that sets your perpetually on edge.
-Although not everyone who considers suicide as an alternative will go on to attempt it, we advise that you seek help immediately if you begin to feel this way: PTSD is treatable—but suicide is permanent!
+- Suicidal ideation: if your symptoms become severe enough, you may begin to wish for your own death as a means of escape from the pain.
+Seek help immediately if you begin to contemplate suicide.
+PTSD is treatable—but suicide is permanent!